bobbybudnick/SFS-KSP2-Showcase/README.md

 # AI "Interstellar Mod"

 **Mod summary**
 The currently hidden mid size nuclear engine was unlocked and the thrust changed to 750KN and ISP changed to 4000 to simulate a very efficient nuclear engine with a moderate amount of thrust.
 This has enabled the building of sci-fi type vehicles that are more of interest to AI.
-It also allows for smaller part counts on any larger vehicle to have more capable engines.
+It also allows for smaller part counts on any larger vehicle by having more capable engines.
 The vehicles that employ these engines are called "cheatbirds".

 **Cheatbird and mod release status**
 Because the developers of KSP2 have not formally released the engine the mod is not going to be released.
 Obviously some other modder would have already released something like this if it was ethical to do so.
 AI would be happy to direct anyone in modding the game for themselves.
 Also AI would prefer to have the cheatbirds for itself and not release absolutely everything built.